 You’ll see plenty of Bose A20 aviation headsets being carried around airfields by student pilots and instructors.

-- 30 per cent higher active noise reduction than conventional aviation headsets
+- 30% greater active noise reduction than conventional aviation headsets.
+Connectivity Technology: Wired/Wireless

 - Now with Bluetooth audio and communications interface for connectivity with your communications and navigation devices

 - Customizable audio prioritization control lets you mute an audio signal when receiving a communication, or mix the two together